Gylfi Sigurðsson: Youth

+Senior

 In May 2010, Gylfi made his full Iceland debut in a convincing 4–0 win over Andorra and provided the assist for the second goal from a free-kick.
 Gylfi also helped Iceland's U21 side reach the 2011 UEFA European Under-21 Championship, playing in both play-off legs against Scotland as Iceland won 4–2 on aggregate.
 In the second leg, Gylfi scored two second-half goals to ensure Iceland won the match 2–1.

 On 13 October 2014, Gylfi scored both goals (one of which was a penalty) as Iceland defeated the Netherlands in a UEFA Euro 2016 qualifying match.
 In the reverse fixture the following 3 September at the Amsterdam Arena, he converted another spot-kick for the only goal of the match, after Gregory van der Wiel fouled Birkir Bjarnason.

 Gylfi was selected for UEFA Euro 2016.
 On 18 June, he scored Iceland's goal in their second group stage match against Hungary, a 1–1 draw at the Stade Vélodrome.

 In May 2018, Gylfi was named in Iceland's 23-man squad for the 2018 FIFA World Cup in Russia.
 During the group stage match against Croatia, he scored a penalty in the 76th minute, but Iceland lost 2–1 and were eliminated at the group stage.

-Gylfi scored twice against Romania on 8 October 2020, earning Iceland a play-off place for the chance to fight for a place at the UEFA Euro 2020 finals.
+Gylfi scored twice against Romania on 8 October 2020, earning Iceland a place in the play-offs for the UEFA Euro 2020 finals.

+Gylfi did not play for Iceland between 2021 and 2023.
+After the British police investigation into him was closed without charge in April 2023, new Iceland manager Åge Hareide said "He was possibly the best player Iceland has ever had.
+He ended up in a difficult position.
+I hope he puts on his shoes again.
+All teams can benefit from a player with his abilities".
+The chair of the Football Association of Iceland said that there was nothing to impede the player representing the country again.

+On 4 October 2023, nearly three years since his last appearance for the national team, Gylfi was called up for UEFA Euro 2024 qualification matches against Luxembourg and Liechtenstein on 13 and 16 October respectively.
+He scored a brace in the Liechtenstein match and reached his 27th international goal, becoming Iceland's all-time top scorer.